 - 1. Evidence of ability to forge productive, longterm collaborative research relationships. - 2.
 Experience of innovation in teaching delivery and assessment. - 3.
 Experience of senior teaching management such as Programme Director, and/or Exam Board member, Periodic Review panel member etc. - 4.
-Experience of engagement with national and/or international research and/or policy advisory bodies. - Demonstrable examples of high-level engagement with national/international actors and influence and impact on policy agendas.
-Participation in high level fora and technical groups and impact on policy making.
+Experience of engagement with national and/or international research and/or policy advisory bodies. - 5.
+Ability to speak one or more foreign languages, especially French, at a conversational level.

-E-Essential: Requirement without which the job could not be done

-D-Desirable: Requirements that would enable the candidate to perform the job well
+E-Essential: Requirement without which the job could not be done D-Desirable: Requirements that would enable the candidate to perform the job well